DanWahlin/Angular-RESTfulService/README.md

 1. Run `npm install` to install app dependencies

-1. Run `npm start` in a separate terminal window to compile the TypeScript and start the server
+1. Run `npm start` to compile the TypeScript and start the server

 1. Browse to http://localhost:3000